Married to Minnie Betsy (Holstein) Miller

 Miriam (Sissy) and Joe (Joe boy), 1930s.

-Minnie (right) (with Mary, a maid)
+Minnie (right) (with Mary, their maid, who was Alsatian)

 1 U.S. Census Bureau.
 1930 Census.